Processing specific job classes

 caution

 These are advanced settings.
 While they are used on GitLab.com, most GitLab instances should only add more processes that listen to all queues.
-This is the same approach we take in our Reference Architectures.
+This is the same approach described in the Reference Architectures.

-1. Routing rules are used on GitLab.com.
-They direct jobs inside the application to queue names configured by administrators.
-This lowers the load on Redis, which is important on very large-scale deployments.
+Another alternative is to use routing rules which direct specific job classes inside the application to queue names that you configure.
+Then, the Sidekiq processes only need to listen to a handful of the configured queues.
+Doing so lowers the load on Redis, which is important on very large-scale deployments.

 Routing rules